Active load

-An active load or dynamic load is a component or a circuit that functions as a current-stable nonlinear resistor.
+Active load or dynamic load is a component or a circuit that functions as a current-stable nonlinear resistor.

 Circuit design

 In circuit design, an active load is a circuit component made up of active devices, such as transistors, intended to present a high small-signal impedance yet not requiring a large DC voltage drop, as would occur if a large resistor were used instead.
 Such large AC load impedances may be desirable, for example, to increase the AC gain of some types of amplifier.
 Most commonly the active load is the output part of a current mirror and is represented in an idealized manner as a current source.
 Usually, it is only a constant-current resistor that is a part of the whole current source including a constant voltage source as well (the power supply VCC on the figures below).

 Common base example

 In Figure 1 the load is a resistor, and the current through the resistor is determined by Ohm's law as: